mohammadmasoumi/mohammadmasoumi/README.md

 ## What I do

-🔭 I’m currently working on scala filesystem which an open source project that represent a demo of filesystem.
+🔭 I’m currently working on c-tutorial which is an open-source project that I'll share what I've learned in C.

-🌱 I’m currently learning scala and functional programming
+🌱 I’m currently learning C and C++.

 ## About me